 Explore Rich Biodiversity inside Chitwan National Park

 Chitwan National Park is nestled on the foot of the Himalayas.
 You get to explore the varieties of floral and faunal species in Chitwan National Park.
 The presence of alluvial soil and the riverine forests have made an excellent habitat for the largest population of One-horned Rhinoceros ( Second Largest in the World), the Bengal Tiger, and supports many Endangered species.
 Chitwan National Park supports rich biodiversity, 544 species of birds ( 61% recorded in Nepal), 126 species of fish (65 % recorded in Nepal), 68 species of mammals, and 56 species of amphibians (herpetofauna).
-Chitwan National Park is also home to Sloth Bear, Elephant, Leopard, Bengal foxes, honey badgers, Bengal foxes, spotted linsangs, golden jackals, leopard cats, fishing cats, small Indian civets, crab-eating mongoose, and reptiles like snakes, tortoise, mugger crocodile, gharial crocodile and many more faunal species.
+Chitwan National Park is also home to Sloth Bears, Elephants, Leopards, honey badgers, Bengal foxes, spotted linsangs, golden jackals, leopard cats, fishing cats, small Indian civets, crab-eating mongoose, and reptiles like snakes, tortoises, mugger crocodile, gharial crocodile, and many more faunal species.

 Explore Jungle Safari